darkreactions/ESCALATE_Capture/README.md

 ### Authentication Setup

-1. Download the [securekey files](https://www.youtube.com/watch?v=oHg5SJYRHA0) and move them into the root folder (`./`, aka. current working directory, aka. `ESCALATE_Capture-master/` if downloaded from git).
+1. If they have already been created, you will need to request the securekey [json] files from your support team and move them into the root folder (`./`, aka. current working directory, aka. `ESCALATE_Capture-master/` if downloaded from git).
 Do not distribute these keys!
 (Contact a dev for access, or [setup your own](https://github.com/darkreactions/ESCALATE_Capture/wiki/ONBOARDING-LABS))

    Note: [Navigate to the wiki for more information on setting up a new lab or generating additional authentication keys](https://github.com/darkreactions/ESCALATE_Capture/wiki/ONBOARDING-LABS)

+   Note: If your in a hurry, Ian says you can try getting the securekeys here: [securekey files](https://www.youtube.com/watch?v=oHg5SJYRHA0)

 2. Ensure that the files 'client_secrets.json' and 'creds.json' are both present in the root folder (`./`, aka. current working directory, aka. `ESCALATE_Capture-master/` if downloaded from git).
 The correct folder for these keys is the one which contains the runme.py script.